bkglobal/grill_master/README.md

             value = Get max value (with position top and left) while (value)
 ```
-##### How can it be more better ?
+#### How can it be more better ?
 It can be more better using dynamic programming and implementing rows, columns and diagonal approach and adapting the most optimal nodes among multiples.

-##### Scaling according to system need.
+#### Scaling according to system need.
 We can implement best algorithm to achieve maximum result.
 This system can have multitanent architecture and multiple user to opearate grills with previous records and modifications.
+Database interaction and realtime changes (Socket io) can be beneficial for the release.

 ## Installation